fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Once you have Ubuntu, I recommend that you install the new [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab), which allows you to open a WSL terminal really easily by selecting Ubuntu from the drop down.

-Once on the Ubuntu terminal, let's install some of our dependencies, so elevate to root by doing `sudo su -` and then type the following:
+Once on the Ubuntu terminal, let's install some of our dependencies.

+First elevate to root by doing `sudo su -` and then type the following:

 {lang=bash,line-numbers=off}